- Analyze strategies for choosing a topic for a paper

 Avoiding the Pit of Despair

-Whatever you do, don’t fall into the trap of thinking that your work is simply a required box that needs to be checked and you can’t bring any creativity to the table.
+Whatever you do, try not to fall into the trap of thinking your work is simply a required box that needs to be checked and you can’t bring any creativity to the table.
 Even if the class was required for your program or degree, you still chose that program.
-There are ways to make almost any writing task enjoyable, or at least something you gain something interesting out of.
+There are ways to make almost any writing task valuable to your learning.

 Narrowing a Broad Topic